 Study recommendations: These are large and complicated treatises, which attempt to answer certain ages-old philosophical questions in novel ways.
 They each took several years – thousands of hours – to develop and write, as their subject matters demanded; so do not expect to absorb them in a few minutes by reading a sentence here and a chapter there.
 They cannot be skimmed over casually, but require dedicated, attentive study over a long period of time.
 The most important chapters are not placed first or highlighted, but each subject is developed gradually and sequentially so that an intent student is sure to understand and profit.

 Note that each book has an Abstract and a Table of Contents – look through these first, to get an overall picture.
 To gather momentum, read at least one chapter a week; but, to give yourself time to reflect, do not read more than one chapter a day.
 Always read the footnotes, they are intended as integral parts of the text.
-To navigate, use the buttons at the top (to choose a book), on the left (to choose a part or chapter) and at the bottom (to go to the next or previous chapter within a part), and of course your browser’s back and forward arrows (to return to previously seen web pages).
+To navigate, use the buttons at the top (to choose a book) and on the left (to choose a part or chapter), and of course your browser’s back and forward arrows (to return to previously seen web pages).
 You can also use the General Sitemap.

 Good reading!
 If you have the courage and you persevere, you will surely find it well worth the effort.
 “A journey of a thousand miles begins with the first step”…

-Based on Google analytics data, the total number of visitors to this website as a whole over the past twelve years since its foundation has been about 760'000.
-This means an average of 175 visits per day.
+Statistics: based on Google analytics data, the total number of visitors to this website as a whole over the past twenty years since its foundation has been well over one million.